ganeshnikhil/linked_lisit-project/README.md

 every new version is updated version of previous

 #In music_player_0.0.py is very basic music player that can play music and store played music .
-and using a old and light weight libraries . only support .wav file format
+and using a old and light weight libraries . only support .wav file format,this work only on windows

 #In music_player_1.0.py is  modified version of previous here we use a new kind of libraries than previous and we can play
 .mp3 and .wav file formats using pygame library and also calculate the song.lenght